SUCCULENT GROW GUIDE

 Succulents are plants that have methods to actually store water internally (in their leaves and petals) during times of drought.

 Most succulent plants come from regions characterized by dry winters and wetter summers.
 The particular species of succulent, the drainage of the potting mix, the humidity in the air, and the size and vigor of the plant all will affect water requirements.
+As well as the type of container it is planted in and if it has a drainage hole (we highly recommend this!).

 For most succulent growers, watering is the biggest challenge.
 Start with this simple rule of thumb, and modify as you gain knowledge and experience: